rafasashi/language-switcher/readme.txt

 * LANGUAGE SHORTCODE – Add the language switcher anywhere with the shortcode [language-switcher]
 * LANGUAGE MENUS – Add the language switcher to your navigation menus
 * SWITCHER TITLE – Select from multiple options to customize the switcher title
+* COUNTRY FLAGS – Add country flags manually to your Theme Additional CSS or style.css

 = Addon Features =